-The first policy stated by Congress in TSCA is that "adequate data should be developed with respect to the effect of chemical substances and mixtures on health and the environment and the development of such data should be the responsibility of those who manufacture and those who process such chemical substances and mixtures."
-Although TSCA authorizes EPA to promulgate rules that require chemical companies to conduct tests on chemicals and submit the resulting data to EPA, TSCA does not require chemical companies to develop information on the harmful effects of new or existing chemicals on human health or the environment.
+The first policy stated by Congress in TSCA is that "adequate data should be developed with respect to the effect of chemical substances and mixtures on health and the environment and the development of such data should be the responsibility of those who manufacture and those who process such chemical substances and mixtures."391 Although TSCA authorizes EPA to promulgate rules that require chemical companies to conduct tests on chemicals and submit the resulting data to EPA, TSCA does not require chemical companies to develop information on the harmful effects of new or existing chemicals on human health or the environment.
 Given the burdensome requirements and hurdles that had to be cleared for EPA to actually require testing under a "test rule," EPA largely relied on the voluntary undertaking of testing and submission of data from chemical companies.
 However, when companies are left to conduct testing themselves, the scope and quality of those tests may be limited.
-Even though Eastman conducted numerous studies on both Crude and 4-MCHM, none of those tests were long-term studies at low doses that would have assisted public health professional in promptly communicating the risk of exposure when residents began reporting symptoms.
+Even though Eastman conducted numerous studies on both crude and pure MCHM, none of those tests were long-term studies at low doses that would have assisted public health professional in promptly communicating the risk of exposure when residents began reporting symptoms.

-Section 4 of TSCA gives EPA authority to issue rules requiring manufacturers and processers to undertake and submit the results of new testing on chemicals for their effects on human health and the environment.
-414 Section 4(a) provides EPA with two ways of requiring testing of chemical substances, either through a "hazard finding" or an "exposure finding."
-Under either avenue, EPA must make certain findings before issuing a test rule.
-By making a hazard finding, EPA must determine that a chemical substance "may present an unreasonable risk of injury to health or the environment."
-In order to survive judicial review, EPA has the burden of showing that the risk is "a more-than-theoretical probability."
-Stakeholders and environmentalists often referred to this as a "Catch-22" because it required EPA to have risk information before requiring risk information to actually be developed through testing.
+Section 4 of TSCA gives EPA authority to issue rules requiring manufacturers and processers to undertake and submit the results of new testing on chemicals for their effects on human health and the

+390 Section 3 of TSCA provides a very broad definition of "chemical substance" that is inclusive of nearly every chemical intended for commercial purposes in the United States unless specifically excluded.
+Some examples of substances excluded include food, drugs and cosmetics, which are regulated under other federal statutes.
+391 15 U.S.C. § 2601(b)(1) (2002). environment.392 Section 4(a) provides EPA with two ways of requiring testing of chemical substances, either through a "hazard finding" or an "exposure finding."393 Under either avenue, EPA must make certain findings before issuing a test rule.
+By making a hazard finding, EPA must determine that a chemical substance "may present an unreasonable risk of injury to health or the environment."394 In order to survive judicial review, EPA has the burden of showing that the risk is "a more-than-theoretical probability."395 Stakeholders and environmentalists often referred to this as a "Catch-22" because it required EPA to have risk information before requiring risk information to actually be developed through testing.